 The reason for bleed on a document is to avoid having white borders.

 That’s it.
 It sounds sort of silly, but it’s the truth.
-Printed materials generally look more professional when the document seemingly extends off the page.
-The white border screams “I printed this on my home computer” and lets your audience know you were in a hurry, or don’t care.
-There’s nothing worse than sitting down at a fancy restaurant and the menu has that white border all around it.
+Printed materials generally look more professional when the document appears to extend beyond the page.
+The white border screams “I printed this on my home computer” and signals to your audience that you were in a hurry or don’t care.
+There’s nothing worse than sitting down at a fancy restaurant, and the menu has that white border all around it.
 Ok, there’s a lot worse than that, but you know what I mean.
 How about walking into an “if only someday” million-dollar home Open House and seeing the flimsy property brochure with a border and an unscored fold that is cracking.
 At this point, the only thing I’m thinking is that the real estate agent is going to make a killing on this house because they aren’t spending any money on marketing, that’s for sure.
 Note to self: do not use this agent to sell my house.
-Check.
+Check

 So, what does the term “bleed” have to do with the dreaded white border?